gerth2/gerth2.github.io/_posts/2019-10-07-pid_ctrl_design.md

 ## Conclusion

 Sweet!
 We've covered the basics of what a controller is.
 In our 3rd and final installment, we'll discuss how to tune a PID controller, and where to look for "next steps".
+[Check out the interactive post here!](/blog_posts/2019/10/19/tuning_pid.html)